chatmail/core/standards.md

-# Standards used in Delta Chat
+# Standards used in chatmail core

-Some of the standards Delta Chat is based on:
+Some of the standards chatmail is based on:

 Tasks                            | Standards
 -------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------